jstarczewski/kstate/README.md

 1. `ExampleViewModel` is shared both on Android and iOS.
 2. Current state is represented via `state` field.
 Both platforms reflect changes that are made to `state` value.
 3. Explicit synchronization is needed when state is updated from threads other than main.
+4. Value of `state` is saved and retained in case of process death on Android platform.
-4. Interface of this ViewModel does not contain suspend functions.
+5. Interface of this ViewModel does not contain suspend functions.
 It can be easily called from Android and iOS.
-5. Coroutines launched within this ViewModel's scope will be cancelled automatically both on Android and iOS.
+6. Coroutines launched within this ViewModel's scope will be cancelled automatically both on Android and iOS.
+7. Asynchronous behaviour can be easily tested in shared module tests, because functions launching coroutines are exposing it's `Job` objects.

 ```Kotlin
 @Parcelize